 I rocked up to my Naturopath recently rather tired, stressed and blaming peri-menopause and she said to me, have you been practicing Viparita Karani?
 Hmmm, it is usually a part of my practice but it hadn't been for a couple of months.
 I immediately set an intention to do it as soon as I got home.
 It is funny how we get these little reminders to do things we know we should be doing yet don't.

-Viparita Karani or 'Legs up the Wall' is a gorgeous pose and one of the best restorative poses.
-It is ofter referred to as 'the great rejuvenator'.
-It has "an amazing ability to neutralize the body - if you are feeling tired, it tends to boost your energy, and if you come to your practice with jumps and jitters, it brings you down to earth."
+Viparita (reversed, inverted) Karani (particular type of practice or action) or 'Legs up the Wall' is a gorgeous pose and one of the best restorative poses.
+It is often referred to as 'the great rejuvenator'.
+It has "an amazing ability to neutralise the body - if you are feeling tired, it tends to boost your energy, and if you come to your practice with jumps and jitters, it brings you down to earth."
 (1) Many yogi masters have been singing it's praises for centuries.
 And it is often the first thing I suggest to students who say they are unwell or tired and a bit run down.

-1. It is fantastic for the lympathic system
+1. It is fantastic for the lymphatic system

 The lymphatic system is "a network of tissues and organs that help rid the body of toxins, waste and other unwanted materials" (2).
 It is a crucial part of our immune system carrying white blood cells through the body to help fight infection.
 When the lymphatic system isn't working optimally, we can get a build up of fluid or oedema in some parts of the body, the legs and feet being the most common areas.
 While yoga in general (and other exercise such as walking), can help with our circulation and get fluids moving through the body, this pose allows gravity to support system while you relax and heal.